morgen-peschke/trans-factsheet/README.md

       cover each and every study here though, it's much easier to link [this video from Jangles Sciencelad](https://youtu.be/WNjdTNYzWbc?t=555) which addresses the blog post at around 9 minutes in.
     * [Another rebuttal on Reddit](https://www.reddit.com/r/centrist/comments/n51jqr/no_6090_of_trans_kids_dont_change_their_gender/)
-      which also takes some stuff from the Source Library itself
+      which also takes some stuff from the Source Library itself.
 * [Hilton & Lundberg 20](https://link.springer.com/article/10.1007/s40279-020-01389-3), study name "_Transgender Women
   in the Female Category of Sport: Perspectives on Testosterone Suppression and Performance Advantage_"
     * Jangles ScienceLad rebuttal: [https://www.youtube.com/watch?v=6VtjgZF9RE8](https://www.youtube.com/watch?v=6VtjgZF9RE8)